 If you win a bid, you have to pony up $200 or 5% (whichever is greater) immediately.
 The rest can be paid within a 24 hour period.

 The list of available properties for upcoming auctions for St. Johns county can be found here.

 St. Lucie County

-St. Lucie County has an online auction with the typical $200 / 5% deposit requirement.
+St. Lucie County has an online auction with the typical $200 or 5% deposit requirement.

 Santa Rosa County

-To view the upcoming tax auction sales for Santa Rosa County, check here.
+To view the upcoming tax auction sales for Santa Rosa County, click here.

 To check out the upcoming tax deed auctions for Sarasota County, check out their online auction system here.